-The Fund is classified as a "short-term money market fund with variable net asset value" UCITS.
-Investors are therefore exposed to the following risks:
+The Fund is classified as a standard money-market fund with variable net asset value (VNAV).
+Exposure to equity risk is prohibited.

+Consequently, it presents the following risks:

-- Interest rate risk: if interest rates rise, the value of the invested products may fall and vice versa, resulting in changes to the net asset value. - Credit risk: this is linked to an issuer's ability to honour its debts and to the risk of an issue or issuer being downgraded, which may result in a fall in the value of the associated debt securities in which the Fund is invested. - Risk of capital loss: investors should be aware that the performance of the Fund may not meet their objectives and that the amount of capital invested (after deducting subscription fees) may not be recovered in full. - Risk linked to investments in securities of emerging country issuers: the economies of emerging countries are more fragile and more exposed to changes in the global economy.
+- Risk of capital loss: Investors should be aware that the performance of the Fund may not meet their objectives and that they may not recover the full amount of capital invested (after deducting subscription fees). - Interest rate risk: As the portfolio is invested in interest-rate products, if interest rates rise, the value of the invested products may fall and vice versa, resulting in fluctuations in the net asset value. - Credit risk: This is linked to an issuer's ability to honour its debts and to the risk of an issue or issuer's rating being downgraded, which may result in a fall in the value of the associated debt securities in which the Fund is invested. - Risk of a potential conflict of interest associated with the conclusion of temporary purchases and/or sales of securities in which the Fund's counterparty and/or financial intermediary is linked to the group to which the Fund's Management Company belongs. - Risk linked to investments in securities issued by emerging countries: The economies of emerging countries are more fragile and more exposed to changes in the global economy.
 In addition, the financial systems in these countries are less mature.
 The risks of substantial capital losses or disruptions in the trading of certain financial instruments are not insignificant.